Charlescai123/Runtime-Learning-Machine/cartpole/README.md

 - #### Runtime Learning Machine

 By **Runtime Learning Machine**, the cartpole would always keep in a safe condition.
-To validate the training performance, we disable the teacher module during testing, and the result shows that the HP-Student has exhibited stable behavior:
+To validate the training performance, we disable the HA-Teacher during inference, and the result shows that the HP-Student has exhibited stable behavior:

 <p align="center">
   <img src="./docs/GIFs/ani_rlm_eval_10.gif" height="260" alt="ani_rlm_eval_10"/>